Children, Youth and Families: An Occupational Approach

 1. Express knowledge of common childhood disorders and associated occupational needs.

-2. Employ appropriate standardised assessments for particular children/youth.
+2. Demonstrate understanding of relevant standardised assessments for particular children/youth.

 3. Demonstrate understanding of developmental milestones